cosmosking2050/API/MM7/README.md

 __Authentication__

-We authenticate your "account" with your VASPID.
-Then we use the VASID to authenticates access to a short code on a particular carrier.
-We can optionally whitelist your IP or apply a "basic authorization" username and password requirement to your request which adds an additional level of security to your request.
+We authenticate your account with your VASPID and we authenticate your short code, service and carrier reach with the VASID.
+We can optionally whitelist your IP Address or apply a "basic authorization" username and password requirement to your account which adds an additional level of security to your request.

 __Special Considerations__